Brick & Lace: 2007–10: Love Is Wicked and re-release

-In the year 2009, Brick and Lace released their single called "Bad to di Bone" which became a well-known track in European and African countries.
-A French collaboration was even presented hence popularity.
-This new single was intentionally pinned out to appear on a new upcoming album, but instead was re-based on "Love is Wicked", which was re-released for a second shot at fame and success.
-In July 2009, the duo penned another hit track called "Room Service", a summer hit released from the new Love is Wicked album.
+In 2009, Brick and Lace released their single "Bad to di Bone" which gained popularity in European and African countries.
+They also collaborated with French DJ/artist Junior Caldera.
+This new single was intentionally selected to appear on a new upcoming album, but instead was included on "Love is Wicked", which was re-released.
+In July 2009, the duo wrote another hit track called "Room Service", a summer hit released from the new Love is Wicked album.

-Starting off the year 2010 with releasing four new songs in March, the Brick and Lace Summer 2010 European Tour was soon announced straight after.
-An upcoming second single and music video to promote their second album was said to be imminently soon when the girls were interviewed in December 2009.
-They released "Bang Bang", "Ring The Alarm", and "Shackles" as buzz singles for their upcoming album and withdrew "Club It Up" from internet markets for future plans.
-Finally settled with the release of their debut album, with two international platinum singles: "Love Is Wicked" and "Bad To Di Bone", the sisters started the last of the Love Is Wicked International Tour era by producing a final tour for the African, European and Asian fans globally.
-Soon after May 2010, they revealed to African press that Nyanda was pregnant and was expecting a baby soon.
+In March 2010, they released four new songs, and the Brick and Lace Summer 2010 European Tour was announced straight after.
+A second single and music video promoting their second album was said to be “imminently soon” when the girls were interviewed in December 2009.
+They released "Bang Bang", "Ring The Alarm", and "Shackles" as buzz (promotional) singles for their upcoming album and withdrew "Club It Up" from internet markets - pegged for future plans.
+With two international platinum singles: "Love Is Wicked" and "Bad To Di Bone", the sisters completed the last of the Love Is Wicked International Tour era by producing a final tour for the African, European and Asian fans.
+Soon after May 2010, they revealed to African press that Nyanda was pregnant.